How We are Handling Pandemic Challenges

 British Virgin Islands

 Review Official Government Sites for most up-to-date, accurate information on travel protocols and requirements.
 The links below are the official sites for travel information from the U.S. State Department and the British Virgin Islands Government.
+The CDC in the U.S. has an Order in place requiring anyone entering the U.S., regardless of vaccination status or citizenship, to have a negative COVID-19 test result no more than 3 days prior to boarding flight to U.S. from any international destination.

 For Florida courses and programs: